 How 'Namaste' Flew Away From Us

-It's often how you know yoga class is over: The teacher faces the class with their hands together in a bow, saying "Namaste."
+It's often how you know yoga class is over: The teacher faces the class with their hands together in a bow and says, "Namaste."
 Maybe you bow and say it back.

 But that's not the only place you'll encounter "namaste."
 In the years since yoga became commercially popular in the United States, the word has taken on a life of its own.
-Namaste has found its way onto t-shirts, welcome mats, mugs, socks, pencil cases, and tote bags.
+Namaste has found its way onto T-shirts, welcome mats, mugs, socks, pencil cases, and tote bags.

 And that's just the word on its own.
-Let's not forget the namaste puns and catch phrases: "Nama-stay in bed."
+Let's not forget the namaste puns and catchphrases: "Nama-stay in bed."
 "Namaslay."
-"Namaste, b-----s."
+"Namaste, B****es."

-Even if most Western Europeans and North Americans don't know anything else about South Asia, "they know about yoga, and they know about 'namaste,'" says Rumya Putcha.
-She's a professor of Women's Studies and Music at the University of Georgia.
+Even if most Western Europeans and North Americans don't know anything else about South Asia, "they know about yoga, and they know about 'namaste,' " says Rumya Putcha.
+She's an assistant professor of women's studies and music at the University of Georgia.

 But all that visibility isn't necessarily a good thing.
 I asked South Asians on Twitter to tell me their feelings about seeing namaste in these contexts.
-The responses (and there were hundreds) made it clear: For a lot of us, it makes our skin crawl, our face burn, our heart do weird things.
+The responses (and there were hundreds) made it clear: For a lot of us, it makes our skin crawl, our face burn and our heart do weird things.
 One responder wrote, "I always mute it at the end of white people Yoga videos.
 I launch out of corpse pose like ants bit me to hit the button in time."
 Writer and podcaster Taz Ahmed said, "EVERY DAMN TIME I DRIVE BY THE YOGA STUDIO ON SUNSET THAT SAYS NAMASTE L.A.
 IT DRIVES ME BATTY."

 So, how did this word filter into so many different pieces of American culture?
 And why does it make so many South Asians feel icky?

 First, it's helpful to know where the word comes from.
-Namaste dates back to Old Sanskrit, which is found in the Vedas (the ancient texts that modern Hinduism grew out of.)
-That's according to Madhav Deshpande, a retired professor of Sanskrit and Linguistics from the University of Michigan.
+Namaste dates back to Old Sanskrit, which is found in the Vedas (the ancient texts that modern Hinduism grew out of).
+That's according to Madhav Deshpande, a professor emeritus of Sanskrit and linguistics from the University of Michigan.
 The oldest part of the Vedic literature comes from what is now Pakistan and the northwestern corner of India.

-The first part of namaste comes from "namaha," a Sanskrit verb that originally meant to bend.
-Deshpande says "bending is a sign of submission to authority or showing some respect to some superior entity."
-Over time, "namaha" went from meaning to bend to meaning salutations or greetings.
+The first part of namaste comes from "namaha," a Sanskrit verb that originally meant "to bend."
+Deshpande says, "Bending is a sign of submission to authority or showing some respect to some superior entity."
+Over time, "namaha" went from meaning "to bend" to meaning "salutations" or "greetings."

 The "te" in namaste means "to you," Deshpande says.
 So all together, namaste literally means "greetings to you."
 In the Vedas, namaste mostly occurs as a salutation to a divinity.